wtchen/datatools-ui/docs/user/managing-projects-feeds.md

 ## Managing Feed Sources

 After a Feed Source has been created, it will appear in the Project's table of Feed Sources.
-From this table, the **name** of the Feed Source can be changed, the **public visibility** of the feed can be toggled, and basic summary information for the feed is presented.
-Users with sufficient permissions can also **delete** a Feed Source using the "X" button to the far right of its table listing.
+From this table, a basic summary of information for the feed is presented (including if the latest version has expired and how many validation issues it has).

-To access all other settings for this Feed Source, click on the its name to access the full Feed Source profile page:
+To access all settings for this Feed Source, click on the its name to access the full Feed Source profile page:

 ![screenshot](../img/feed-profile.png)

-At the top of the page is the **Feed Source Settings** panel, which allows editing of basic Feed Source properties such as name and public visibility, and is also used to manage the retrieval of GTFS data (covered in more detail below).
-Any settings provided by custom extensions are also listed in this section.
+At the top of the page is a set of tabs, which include:

+- **GTFS** - main point of entry for Feed Source
+    - Feed Version Navigator (covered in more detail below)
+    - Feed Version Summary - view feed info and discover information about routes, patterns and stops
+    - Validation issues - view and filter list of validation issues
+    - Version comments - leave and view comments specific to a Feed Version
+- **Snapshots** - list of Editor snapshots (or save points)
-Below the Settings panel is **Comments** panel, where users can leave and view comments specific to this Feed Source, and the **Feed Version Navigator**, which is used to view individual Feed Versions and is covered in more detail below.
+- **Comments** - where users can leave and view comments specific to this Feed Source
+- **Settings** - access to Feed Source settings
+    - Editing basic Feed Source properties such as name, fetch URL, and public visibility
+    - Viewing/editing settings provided by custom extensions
+    - Deleting a Feed Source (for users with sufficient permissions) in the **Danger zone** properties.

 ## Creating Feed Versions

 Feed Versions are created from the main Feed Source profile page.
 There are three methods for creating new versions:

-1. **Manually Upload a File**: Select "Manually Uploaded" from the "Retrieval Method" dropdown.
+1. **Manually Upload a File**: Select "Manually Uploaded" from the `+ Create new version` dropdown.
 The button next the the dropdown should now say "Upload."
 Click the "Upload" button to select a GTFS file from your local machine.

-2. **Fetch From A Remote URL**: Select "Fetched Automatically" from the "Retrieval Method" dropdown.
-A "Retrieval URL" field should now be visible.
-Enter the URL of remote feed into the field and click the "Update" button to fetch the file currently available from the specified URL.
+2. **Fetch From A Remote URL**: Select "Fetch" from the `+ Create new version` dropdown. **Note:** to fetch a new version, the "Feed source fetch URL" property must be set to a valid GTFS URL under `Feed Source > Settings`.

-3. **Import From the GTFS Editor**: Select "Produced In-house" from the "Retrieval Method" dropdown.
-A "Snapshot" dropdown selector should now be visible showing any available snapshots of the feed in the GTFS Editor.
-Select the desired snapshot and click the "Update" button to import the feed.
+3. **Import From the GTFS Editor**: Select "From snapshot" from the `+ Create new version` dropdown.
+The list of snapshots should now be visible showing any available snapshots of the feed in the Editor.
+Select the desired snapshot by clicking the "Publish" button to publish the snapshot as a new version.

-Note: when uploading or fetching a feed, and the file being uploaded or fetched is not different from the latest version, no new Feed Version will be created.
+**Note:** when uploading or fetching a feed, and the file being uploaded or fetched is not different from the latest version, no new Feed Version will be created.

+## Loading Feed Versions into Editor

 ## Viewing and Managing Feed Versions

-The Feed Version navigator allows you to navigate through all available versions of a given feed using the "Next" and "Previous" buttons.
-You may also use this interface to download a Feed Version to your local machine as a GTFS data file and delete a Feed Version from the Data Manager.
+The Feed Version navigator allows you to navigate through all available versions of a given feed using the `←` and `→` buttons (or view a list of all versions).
+You can also use this interface to:

+- download a Feed Version to your local machine as a GTFS data file,
+- load a version into the Editor, and
+- delete a Feed Version from the Data Manager.
 (Note: deleting a Feed Version cannot be undone.)

 ![screenshot](../img/feed-version-navigator.png)

-Below the navigator is information specific to the currently active version.
-This including basic feed statistics, the detailed feed validation report, and any user comments specific to this feed.
+To the left of the navigator is a list of views available for to the currently active version.
+These include basic feed statistics, the detailed feed validation report, and any user comments specific to this feed.